-There are more than 20+ tourist spots here including the temples, monuments, forts, etc. You can visit the ancient buildings and admire the beauty of Jaisalmer.
+There are more than 20+ tourist spots here including temples, monuments, forts, etc. You can visit the ancient buildings and admire the beauty of Jaisalmer.
 With Jaisalmer Holiday Packages you can also do many adventure sports.
 The local market has a wide variety of shopping and eating.
 There are hotels with fine experience.

 Jaisalmer has many tourist spots.
 Here, we will talk about the ones which contribute to making it the Golden City.
 They are Jaisalmer Fort, Jaisalmer Government Museum, Nathmal Ji Ki Haveli, Salim Singh Ki Haveli, Patwon Ki Haveli, Mandir Palace, Jain Temples of Jaisalmer, Bada Bagh, Kuldhara, Laungewala War Memorial and Vyas Chhatri.

 This fort is also known as the Golden Fort.
-Its beauty is at its best when the sunsets.
+Its beauty is at its best when the sun sets.
 Its yellow shade turns to honey-gold.
 The architecture is royal and unique.
 It is also one of the World Heritage Sites.
-You will find on “Jaisalmer Trip Package” that there are many people residing in the fort.
+You will find on the “Jaisalmer Trip Package” that there are many people residing in the fort.
 One can imagine the strength of the fort built in 1156 AD.
 Thus, it has been labelled as the ‘Living Fort’.
 It was made by Ruler Jaisal after whom the city of Jaisalmer was also named.
 It is on the road that connects many important trade routes.
 One of them is the Silk Road.
 It is on the Thar Desert.

 It was opened in 1984 by the Department of Archaeology and Museums.
 It is near Moomal Hotel.
 The purpose of the establishment was to exhibit the cultural heritage of the monuments of the Thar Desert.
 It is full of paintings.
 Inscriptions, coins, handicrafts, stone statues and embroidered dresses.
 It also has a collection of fossils of wood, young insects, vertebrate and invertebrate animals, limestone, sandstone, etc giving a view of the geological history.
 The uncommon sculptors of Lodurva and Kiradu can also be seen on Jaisalmer Travel Package.
-The most attractive is the display of the trophy of the Rajasthan’s State bird, Godawan.
+The most attractive is the display of the trophy of Rajasthan’s State bird, Godawan.

-There are Havelis in the culture of India.
+There are havelis in the culture of India.
 Since there was a tradition of joint families, all the family members used to live in one house called Haweli.
 These naturally came from our ancestors.
 These are mansions.
-The Havelis in Jaisalmer is made up of sandstone with ostentatious carvings on walls, balconies, archways, etc. Nathmal Ji Ki Haweli is known for its irregular shape.
+The hawelis in Jaisalmer are made up of sandstone with ostentatious carvings on walls, balconies, archways, etc. Nathmal Ji Ki Haweli is known for its irregular shape.
 It was built by 2 brothers who started making it differently without consulting each other from different facets and then joined it.
 On Jaisalmer Tour Itinerary, you will be able to find more about it.
 There are miniature paintings and giant tuskers.

-This haveli has a high arched roof.
+This haweli has a high arched roof.
 There are carved brackets to support the roof and the brackets are of the shape of peacocks.
-There are also iron rods and not cement.
+There are also iron rods and no cement.
 There is a popular story that there were 2 wooden storeys to make it equivalent to the Maharaja’s Palace in height.
 But the king understood the intention or didn’t like the magnificence of it and ordered to demolish it.
 There are 38 balconies.
-It is said that there was already a Haweli in late 17th century, on which this construction took place.
+It is said that there was already a Haweli in the late 17th century, on which this construction took place.
 Do visit here on Jaisalmer Holiday Packages and experience its durability.

 It is the largest in size.
 There are 5 hawelis in total.
 The first Haweli is the Kothari Patwa Haweli.
-It is the biggest out of four and the most luxurious.
+It is the biggest out of the four and the most luxurious.
 The Patwa Haweli was made by Guman Chand Patwa.
 He was a famous trader and he built 5 storeys for his five sons.
 There are wall paintings, windows with yellow sandstone carvings, gateways, mirror artwork and archways.
 This Haweli is also made up of yellow sandstone.
-However, the main gateway is of brown in colour.
-The haweli is also called as the ‘Mansion of Brocade Merchants’.
+However, the main gateway is brown in colour.
+The haweli is also called the ‘Mansion of Brocade Merchants’.
 The trader and his family had a business of golden and silver threads used in dresses while embroidery.
 So, don’t miss the chance to visit such a place on Jaisalmer Trip Package.

 It was founded by Maharawal Mooralji.
 Its construction was inspired by the building of temples of Lord Ram and Girdharji around it.
 Additions in constructions kept taking place generations by generations.
 The most attractive spot in the palace is ‘Jawahir Vilas’.
 It is known for intricate stone structures. influence of Islam is seen because of caravans from Afghanistan and Persia.
 The grandson of Maharawal Jawahir Singh JI is the owner of this palace.
 He has turned this into a grand hotel.
 You are welcome to visit here on Jaisalmer Tour Package.